 10. Go the extra mile

 In conclusion, customer service can be the difference between making and losing a sale.
+Your customer service report needs to be near-perfect.
 Though every customer is different, you can still satisfy them by fulfilling their individual requirements.
 It is necessary to listen, understand and make efforts to resolve their issues if you want to develop a long-lasting relationship with your customers.
+Be an example of great customer service